top of page

 You can recreate this by turning a trashcan on its side, or placing a couple of toilet paper rolls under your feet.

-If you're driving someone, don't be afraid to pack your squatty potty!
+If you're driving somewhere, don't be afraid to pack your squatty potty!

 Belly Massage